 In fact, experts say, parents should never use a car seat, stroller, swing, sling, wedge, or any other similar product for unsupervised sleep.
-But the difference, say doctors, is that when your baby snoozes in the car, you’re present in the driver’s, or passenger, seat.
+But the difference, say doctors, is that when your baby snoozes in the car, you’re present in the driver or passenger seat.
 But at home, it’s all too easy to leave your child sleeping in a swing without supervision.

 “Infant sleep is super-hard.
 Anyone who’s had a kid knows that.
 But the fact is, we can sleep.
 We slept for millions of years before we had Rock ’n Plays,”says Dr. Ben Hoffman, a pediatrician and the chair of the AAP’s Committee on Injury, Violence, and Poison Prevention, who urged the CSPC and Fisher-Price to recall the sleeper.
 “Sleep will always be a challenge.
 But we need to shift how people see and act around sleep.
 There’s a huge problem in the perception of risk.
 Adults don’t perceive sleep as risky.
 But ten babies die a day in their sleep in the United States.
 There is a risk and you need to know how do you minimize risk,”

 Hoffman’s guidelines are simple: “Products that have a reclined position are not a safe position for sleep.
-Babies need to sleep on flat surfaces, with nothing other then them inside the sleep space.”
+Babies need to sleep on flat surfaces, with nothing other than them inside the sleep space.”

 Pediatrician Phil Boucher, who is based in Lincoln, Nebraska and created the Mighty Sleepers program, had this to say: “There are always new devices coming out and someone selling something that guarantees to solve all their problems, but babies should sleep flat on their back in a sleeping surface that is boring,” he says.
 “By that I mean no pillows, blankets, bumpers, wedges, or anything else.
 Just super plain and simple — you don’t need to spend a fortune either.”